department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-discovery.md

 **Who is responsible for writing and reviewing the content now?**

-**Are there external reviewers ofthe content?**
+**Are there external reviewers of the content?**

 **Who will own this content in the future?**

 **What is your existing editorial workflow, if any?**

 **Will some of the content continue to have a “source of truth” outside the CMS?
-If yes, what aspect of it (for example: a dataset living in another database).**
+If yes, what aspect of it (for example: a dataset living in another database)?**

 ## Training and access to CMS